 Playing in different ways and situations is vital to early childhood development.
-It’s good for their physicality, their mentality, and their senses too.
+It’s suitable for their physicality, mentality, and senses.
 This guide will explore the four different kinds of sensory play every child should experience for child development, including:

 - Functional and observational play